-Upon approval by the Governor, this act will take effect, ensuring that Juneteenth is officially recognized alongside other state holidays such as New Year's Day, Martin Luther King Jr. Day, and Independence Day.
-The bill also clarifies that the holiday schedules of public colleges and universities must comply with the number of holidays specified in this section.
+Upon enactment, the bill will ensure that Juneteenth is officially recognized alongside other state holidays such as New Year's Day, Martin Luther King Jr. Day, and Independence Day.
+The bill stipulates that the holiday schedules of public colleges and universities must comply with this amendment, provided that the total number of holidays does not exceed those listed in the section.
+The act will take effect once it receives approval from the Governor.

 Latest Version: 53-5-10